If a council downgrades your tenancy to a demoted tenancy because of antisocial behaviour, it's easy for you to be evicted.

 You can ask the council to review its decision to evict you.

 You must do this within 14 days from the date the notice was served.
-The date the notice is served is the day after it is posted or when it is given to you if it is delivered by hand.

 This is your best opportunity to save your home.
 It's important to try to persuade the council not to go to court.